disrpt/sharedtask2023/data/ita.pdtb.luna/README.md

 ### Relation Set

 As in PDTB, the LUNA corpus is annotated with a 3-level hierarchy of senses, including some modifications compared to the PDTB label set:
-- 3 more Level 1 classes which have only 1 level:
+- 2 more Level 1 classes which have only 1 level:
-    - `Discourse Marker`
-    - `Interrupted`
+    - `Interruption`
     - `Repetition`
 - Level 3  further categorizes L2 relations into the following types:
     - Epistemic